aduffy70/LabNotes/_posts/2017/2017-02-10-Upgrade-cordate-to-Ubuntu-1604.md

   * Restored my apache site files
     * Have to add "Require all granted" to the /Directory section since this is now required for Apache 2.4
     * There is also a bug in mod_rewrite where if you are using rewrite rules in .htaccess, they fail if Option MultiViews is in the Directory section... delete it.
-    * Have to add .conf to the end of the files now too.
+    * Have to add .conf to the end of the site files now too.
     * Enabled and tested my websites.
   * Restored my cordatebackup.sh script to /usr/local/bin and tested it
   * Reinstalled rawdog from ubuntu repos and tested